 More severe levels of dehydration, on the other hand, can drive blood sugars very high very quickly.
 For example, repeated vomiting from food poisoning or a stomach virus can lead to very sudden high blood sugar levels.
 But after an IV of fluids at the emergency room, you’ll likely see your blood sugar drop quickly towards normal levels without additional insulin.

 It’s the simple issue of severe dehydration causing the glucose in your bloodstream to become extremely concentrated, and then quickly diluting it with plenty of fluids.

 Almost every process in your body relies on water

-Water actually does far more for our body than we realize.
-Water aids your digestion, lubricates joints, help flush waste products and performs a host of other important tasks in your body.
+Water actually does far more for our bodies than we realize.
+Water aids your digestion, lubricates joints, helps flush waste products and performs a host of other important tasks in your body.
 Not being properly hydrated will significantly reduce your physical capacity and brain function.